 Omnichannel is a term that's been floating around the marketing and sales industry for years.
 Some teams have adopted the strategy, and some have shied away from it.
 Throughout the tumult of the last year, it has gained a new relevance, and those who've long avoided the switch must now reconsider.
 Learning what exactly the famed marketing strategy is, is a good place to start.

-The word omnichannel is formed from the prefix, ‘omni,’ and the root word, ‘channel.’
+The term is formed from the prefix, ‘omni,’ and the root word, ‘channel.’
 To understand what omnichannel marketing is, let’s take a look at how each part of the word is defined.
 According to the Merriam-Webster Dictionary,

 Omni- when added to the beginning of a root word modifies the meaning of the world to indicate ‘all’ or ‘universally.’

 Channel when used as a noun can be defined as “a means of communication or expression.”

 Now, I’m sure that the word channel isn’t new to you.
 In the marketing context it’s often used to refer to the different means through which marketers share and promote their brands.
 So, when we put together the definitions of each part of the word and provide a little context, we find that Omnichannel simply refers to a strategy in which all channels utilized to promote a brand work together to create a more enjoyable and consistent experience.